 That's a difficult hurdle to clear.
 Most job applicants never find out the real reasons why they weren't hired, and even fewer get proof strong enough to win a discrimination lawsuit.

-That's where state age discrimination laws come into play.
-Some actually offer older adults better protection against bias that the federal law does.
-For example, the Connecticut state Senate recently unanimously passed a bill that would ban employers from asking about age, birth date or graduation dates on a job application unless the job specifically requires the candidate to meet a minimum age (such as serving alcohol in a bar).
-The bill already had passed the state's House of Representatives, and Connecticut Gov. Ned Lamont is expected to sign it soon.
+While the ADEA does not prohibit questions about age, some state laws actually offer older adults better protection against bias that the federal law does.
+For example, in 2021 the Connecticut recently unanimously enacted a law that bans employers from asking about age, birth date or graduation dates on a job application unless the job specifically requires the candidate to meet a minimum age (such as serving alcohol in a bar).